Skip to content

 --tunnel-port=15001 \

 This is the same as the previous example, but with an extra layer: a Caddy reverse proxy that will auto-provision TLS certificates for your domain.
-This is useful if you want to expose an HTTPS server.
+This is useful if you want to expose a local HTTP server as HTTPS.

 Specify your domain in the .env file: